Kraboobee/reskin/src/content/pages/index.md

   no_index: false
 content_blocks:
   - _bookshop_name: home/hero
-    title: Beautiful email campaigns
+    title: More than just a pretty website
     description: >-
-      With Sendit, you can quickly create beautiful rich emails that capture a reader's attention, engage them, and convert them into customers.
+      Re Spec is about more than just web design.
+You have a brand, and we help you express its identity online.
     image: /images/hero/hero-image-2.png
     image_alt: Reports dashboard
     button:
-      text: Try This Free
+      text: Contact Us
       link: /signup/
   - _bookshop_name: global/counter
-    title: Scale your
+    title: Refresh your
-    title_suffix: Business
+    title_suffix: Brand
     description: >-
-      We have an extensive library of pre-written sales emails, proven marketing templates, and more to get you started on your next project.
+      We use cutting edge development frameworks and well-established design techniques to give your site a world-class finish.
     alternate_style: false
     numbers:
       - prefix: $